Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-The exact mechanism(s) that result in the formation of the disk has been debated for decades.
-There is no doubt that rapid stellar rotation is a key ingredient by reducing the effective gravity in the equatorial region but it is generally believed that these stars are not rotating critically so another mechanism(s) must be acting to help launch material into orbit.
-This could be pulsations excited stochastically in the stellar core, which have a high amplitude thanks to the rapid rotation of the star, and transport angular momentum to the surface layers (for example, see \citealt{Baade2016,Baade2018,Neiner2020} and references therein).
-Magnetic fields have been suggested as a possible mechanism to facilitate the release of material to form a disk \citep[see][]{Balona2020} but there are problems with this proposition as no large-scale field has been found for any Be star (see \citealt{Wade2016} for efforts of the MiMeS survey).
+The exact mechanism(s) that result in the formation of the disk has been debated for decades \citep[\textit{e.g.},][]{1931ApJ....73...94S}.
+There is no doubt that rapid stellar rotation, by reducing the effective gravity in the equatorial region, is a key ingredient.
+However, it is generally believed that these stars are not rotating critically, so at least one another mechanism must be acting to help launch material into orbit.
+This could be pulsations excited stochastically in the stellar core.
+They may have a high amplitude due to the rapid rotation of the star and can transport angular momentum to the surface layers (for example, see \citealt{Baade2016,Baade2018,Neiner2020} and references therein).
+Magnetic fields have been suggested as a possible mechanism to facilitate the release of material to form a disk \citep[see][]{Balona2020}.
+However, there are problems with this proposition as no large-scale field has been found for any Be star (see \citealt{Wade2016} for efforts of the MiMeS survey).
 Moreover, \citet{UdDoula2018} showed that for a polar field strength above a few tens of Gauss, the magnetic field would disrupt the Keplerian disk, and so strong dipolar magnetic fields and Be disks are incompatible.

+In this work, we also consider the Bn stars which have similar stellar properties to the Be stars (\textit{i.e.} rapid rotation and a wide range of spectral sub-types, usually B5 to A2), but have never been observed to have a disk.
+The `n' in `Bn' indicates nebulous absorption lines (usually metals), which are widened due to high $v\sin{i}$ \citep{Cochetti2020}.
+Despite the name, the origin of these lines is now understood as being purely photospheric.